ShaunCurtis/GitHubSite/site/PrePublish/Building-a-Database-Application-in-Blazor-Part-1.md

 1. An attempt to define best practice.
 2. The finished product.

-This first article proves an overview of the framework and solution architecture, and my reasoning for making certain design decisions.
+This first article proves an overview of the framework and solution architecture, and my reasons for making certain design decisions.

 ## Repository and Database